SLAA1234/covid-19-interactive-map/README.md

 https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/06-16-2020.csv.

 <strong>Module</strong>:
 folium is used to create map, control layer and add marker.
-Use Malmö as center of the map. pandas is used to handle csv file and analyze data. ipywidgets is used to show different map_type. plugins is used to add minimap, ScrollZoomToggler and Full screen button to basic map. flask is used to build a web application.
+Use Malmö as center of the map.\n pandas is used to handle csv file and analyze data.\n ipywidgets is used to show different map_type.\n plugins is used to add minimap, ScrollZoomToggler and Full screen button to basic map.\n flask is used to build a web application.

 <strong>Class</strong>: